BretStateham/ZisForZombie/Construct 2/Demo/Assets/Snippets/Construct 2 Demo Snippets.md

 	![36BlockLayout](images/36blocklayout.png?raw=true "Block Layout")

   - ***This can be time consuming***.
 Just do a quick layout so you can test it.
-There is a completed layout at **"Demo\End\02-AfterPlatformLayout-ZisForZombie.capx"**
+There is a completed layout at **"Demo\End\05 - ZisForZombie - Platform Blocks.capx"**

 - **Run the layout in the browser**.
-Use the left, right , up arrows to move Z.  Note that he doesn't walk.
-Adjust platform distances, etc. as needed.
+Use the left, right , up arrows to move Z.  Note that he doesn't walk, he just slides.
+You may also notice there are places where Z can't naviate through the platform blocks because they are either too close or too far apart.
+Adjust as needed.
 Close browser when done.

+A completed version of the game so far can be found here: **"Demo\End\05 - ZisForZombie - Platform Blocks.capx"**

 <!-- ======================================================================= -->